- Why Credit Matters When Car Shopping

 Many dealerships will offer zero-credit buyers special financing options.
 Here, you’ll get a credit limit of up to 10% (of the vehicle price), which you’re allowed to use for the purchase, trade-in, or new car loan.
 The interest rate is determined by your credit history and loan amount limits.
 It can be very low or higher than regular rates, but it doesn’t really matter: in the end, it all depends on your credit score being approved.

 Credit union agencies typically work exclusively with low-credit borrowers who need money for a car purchase.
 The payment is based on an amount of income you’re ready to use in paying off your car loan or service contract at the end of its term.

 What Do Auto Dealers Look At When You Have No Credit?

 Even if your credit score is low or none and you’ve been turned down somewhere else, the dealer will always try to establish financing for you.
-Rolls Auto Sales Finance department is proud of turning things better way for so many happy customers.
+Rolls Auto Sales Finance department is proud of making things better for many happy customers.
 If outside lender sources are not available, see if you can get financed right here at Rolls Auto.
 Make sure to bring all necessary paperwork, and we’ll see what we can do for you:

-- Proof of income
+Proof of income

-- Paystubs for at least 6 months
+- Paystubs for at least six months

 - Social security or pension stubs